 - Breakfast is served.

-- In the afternoon, tie on your apron and get cooking in your first hands-on traditional Umbrian cooking class, right on site.
-Dinner follows and includes the foods made in the cooking class, a toast of wine included.
+- In the afternoon, tie on your apron and get cooking in your first hands-on traditional Umbrian cooking class creating a full course dinner.
+Dinner follows and includes the foods that were made in the cooking class with a a toast of wine included.

 Day Three: Wine Tasting & Optional Day-Trip Excursions